-Further, to comply with Regulation 25(4) of SEBI (LODR) Regulations, in a separate meeting of Independent Directors, performance of Non-Independent Directors, performance of the Board as a whole and performance of the Chairman was evaluated.
+Further, to comply with Regulation 25(4) of SEBI (LODR) Regulations, in a separate meeting of Independent Directors, performance of the Board as a whole and performance of the Chairman was evaluated.
 The same was discussed in the Board meeting at which the performance of the Board, its Committees and individual directors was also discussed.
 Performance evaluation of Independent Directors was done by the entire Board, excluding the Independent Director being evaluated.